MakerNetwork/MakerNet.work/README.md

   This is due to an ActiveRecord behavior witch disable referential integrity in PostgreSQL to load the fixtures.
   PostgreSQL will prevent any users to disable referential integrity on the fly if they doesn't have the `SUPERUSER` role.
-  To fix that, logon as the `postgres` user and run the PostgreSQL shell (see [Setup the FabManager database in PostgreSQL](#setup-fabmanager-in-postgresql) for an example).
+  To fix that, logon as the `postgres` user and run the PostgreSQL shell (see [Setup the MakerNet database in PostgreSQL](#setup-MakerNet-in-postgresql) for an example).
   Then, run the following command (replace `sleede` with your test database user, as specified in your database.yml):

         ALTER ROLE sleede WITH SUPERUSER;